-Before moving over, I was pretty optimistic about my chances of finding permanent digs in Berlin.
+Before moving, I was pretty optimistic about my chances of finding permanent digs in Berlin.
 Within days of accepting my job offer, I had plastered pleas for an apartment near Mitte across social media, determined that my contract and deposit savings would be enough to convince any landlord that I was the tenant for them.

 Little did I know that the rental market in the German capital is fiercely competitive.
 For many in the city, flat hunting is characterised by mass viewings, sending hundreds of emails daily, and spending months in temporary accommodation.
 With mass migration to Berlin (an average of 40,000 since 2011, not including refugees) the demand is much higher than supply, making the flat hunt a hellish experience for many a young hopeful.
 A solution doesn’t appear to be on the horizon anytime soon; about 10,000 apartments are built in Berlin per year, yet demand currently sits at around 18,000.

 That’s why it took us two months to find somewhere permanent to stay, which is actually a victory compared to many horror stories we’ve heard!
 Last week we finally signed the lease on a gorgeous flat, and we spent yesterday bickering in IKEA, as any self-respecting couple should prior to a move.

 But even though the flat hunt is over, I’m still shocked by just how tricky the market has been.
 Since I’m still receiving daily updates from Immobilien Scout, transporting me back to when I spent at least three solid hours a day on that site, it seemed like a poignant time to share my own tips for finding a place to live in Berlin.